omo/s2pd/README.txt

 # S2PD: A naive reverse proxy for steps.dodgson.org

-S2PD is a HTTP reverse proxy specifically implemented for handling dodgson.org pages, which is statically generated and hosted at Amazon S3 backend.
+S2PD is a HTTP reverse proxy specifically implemented for handling pages on dodgson.org, which are statically generated and hosted at Amazon S3 backend.

 Why do I need this?
 I have some old links to redirect, and I don't want to learn DSL for proper reverse proxy servers.
 Also, I was looking for a justification to